groupdocs-signature-cloud/GroupDocs.Signature-Products/english/signature/python/_index.md

 overview:
     enable: true
     content: |
-      GroupDocs.Signature Cloud SDK for Python is a collection of REST APIs, which helps you use Python ‎language to create, verify and search different types of signatures in documents available on the ‎cloud.
-You can work with various types of signatures such as, text-based signatures, image signatures, ‎barcode signatures, QR-Code signatures, digital signatures, and stamp signatures.
-Using ‎GroupDocs.Signature Cloud SDK for Python, you can apply signatures to portable or simple ‎documents, spreadsheets, presentations, and images for supported file formats.
-This highly secure ‎downloadable signature SDK for Python is very customizable to use.‎
+      GroupDocs.Signature Cloud SDK for Python is a collection of REST APIs, which helps you use Python language to create, verify and search different types of signatures in documents available on the cloud.
+You can work with various types of signatures such as, text-based signatures, image signatures, barcode signatures, QR-Code signatures, digital signatures, and stamp signatures.
+Using GroupDocs.Signature Cloud SDK for Python, you can apply signatures to portable or simple documents, spreadsheets, presentations, and images for supported file formats.
+This highly secure downloadable signature SDK for Python is very customizable to use.
     tabs:
       enable: true